hostjane/hostjane.github.io/index.markdown

 Drag and drop cards in lists, cross between your chat with read receipts and board for better productivity; dive into details with shared attachments, comments and labels to track progress and time.

-Never drop the ball again with a summary of activity emailed to you and every board change tracked with an [audit trail](getting-started/what-are-boards/#board-activity) to keep you always up-to-date.

 ![](/assets/example-lists.png)

-<span class="green">The [HostJane Roadmap](/getting-started/hostjane-roadmap) shows how you can reach better work outcomes when you sell or buy a service here.</span>
+<span class="blue">Never drop the ball again with a summary of activity emailed to you and every board change tracked with an [audit trail](getting-started/what-are-boards/#board-activity) to keep you always up-to-date.</span>

 ### Better monitoring